macius702/gielda_dyzurowa_ICP/d/README.md

 - set_cookie in login ,  get_cookie in other
 - try call login from Android - working
 - the two above would be replaced by JWT

+## Interesting commands by AI

+traceroute: This command shows the path that packets take to reach a network host.
+It can help you identify where a connection is failing.

+nslookup or dig: These commands can be used to query the Domain Name System (DNS) and get information about domain names and IP addresses.

+netstat: This command displays network connections, routing tables, and network interface statistics.

+nmap: This is a powerful tool for network discovery and security auditing.
+It can be used to scan a network host for open ports and running services.

+tcpdump: This is a command-line packet analyzer.
+It allows you to capture and analyze network traffic.

+ss: This command is used to dump socket statistics and displays information similar to netstat.

+ip: This command is used to show / manipulate routing, devices, policy routing and tunnels.

+whois: This command is used to query databases that store the registered users or assignees of an Internet resource, such as a domain name or an IP address block.